cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          (instruction numbers are included in the output) -s, --stacktrace       outputs a stack trace onto stderr when an unhandled exception occurs

-run options:
+Run options:
-  Options to specify if and how to  run  the  compiled  code  on  an  emulated processor.
+  Options to specify whether and how to run the compiled  code  on an emulated processor.
 The emulated processor is much faster than Mindustry processors, but can't run instructions  which  obtain information from the Mindustry World.
-Sole exceptions are memory cells (cell1 to cell9) and memory banks (bank1 to bank9), which can be read and written.
+Sole exceptions are memory cells ('cell1' to 'cell9') and memory banks ('bank1' to 'bank9'), which can be read and written.

   --run [{true,false}]   run the compiled code on an emulated processor --run-steps {0..1000000000}